Our History

 Marcus began his writing journey a few decades after word processors were invented.
 This was also a time when The Internet was expanding rapidly.
 These developments provided fantastic opportunities, but at the same time, the problems of written communication became even more troublesome.
 Advice was repeatedly conflicting and often irrational.

 As a young man, Marcus trained in Accountancy.
-When Marcus turned to writing, he was quick to recognise the parallels between the problems faced by The Accountancy Profession, and the problems of writing in Formal English.
+When Marcus turned to writing, he was quick to recognize the parallels between the formation of The Football Association the problems faced by The Accountancy Profession, and the problems of writing in Formal English.

 The Accountancy Profession must publish accounts that present ‘… a true and fair view,'.
 This is a statutory requirement.
 However, there is ongoing debate about what constitutes true-and-fair information.
 This is because different businesses may present similar situations in notably different ways.

 It may not be possible to totally eliminate this problem for accountants.
 Nevertheless, it is possible to reduce the scope for variance by publishing guidance from an authoritative body about what is considered the right-and-proper way to present financial information.
 Various bodies have been created by The Accountancy Profession to provide such guidance.
-For example, there is an organisation known as: ‘The International Accounting Standards Board’.
-This organisation publishes documents to regulate accounting issues.
-These documents are referred to as: ‘international financial reporting standards’ or ‘IFRS’(s).
+For example, there is an organization known as: ‘The International Accounting Standards Board’.
+This organization publishes documents to regulate accounting issues.
+These documents are referred to as: ‘international financial reporting standards’ or ‘I-F-R-S’(s).

-Marcus began to wonder if a similar organisation could be set-up to govern presentational standards for formal writing in English.
+Marcus began to wonder if a similar organization could be set-up to govern presentational standards for formal writing in English.

 If you would like to find out more about The Croydon Convention™, please fill-out an enquiry form on the page labelled [Contact].